Skip to content

 ConcatenateMaps(Maps:[]map(k,v)...):map(k,v)

-ConcatenateMaps() is variadic—it accepts any number of maps and combines them into one.
+ConcatenateMaps() is variadic—it accepts two or more maps and combines them into one.
 When maps contain duplicate keys, values from later maps override values from earlier ones:

 Map1 := map{1 => "one", 2 => "two"}